Leloush89/restyle/README.md

-Stylish - a user style manager for Google Chrome and Opera.
+reStyle - a user style manager for Google Chrome and Opera.

+reStyle is a fork of [Stylish](https://github.com/stylish-userstyles/stylish-chrome), without analytics.

 ## Releases